Chick2D/dotfiles-1/README.md

 - After copying `usr/share/icons`, run `tar -xzvf filename.tar.gz` to extract.

 If you have any issues, feel free to contact me.
 You can reach out to me on discord: @Stardust-kyun#5994.

+## Quick Start

+If this is your first time using my dotfiles, I would recommend starting by using `Alt+k` to bring up the keybindings menu.
+This will display most if not all of the keybindings used, as well as keybindings specific to certain window managers.
+If you're using Openbox, you can also use the right click menu to launch some applications instead of Dmenu.